In the side of Mount Crone, many a year ago,

 He cleared it with a cough, which let out some gray smoke,

 And when he roared he felt, a small tender fire stoke.

 Now armed with the power, to summon flame at will,

-And with it searched the land, for simpler pray to kill
+With it he searched the land, for simpler pray to kill.